Eugene Radio Frequency Interference (RFI) Information

-Here is what our club does for RFI when we believe we have located a RFI source:
+Here is what our club does about RFI when we believe we have located a RFI source:

 Once we believe we have located a RFI source, we begin a very complete process of documentation.
-The first thing we do is to insure that the person making the RFI report is not unknowingly the source of the RFI.
-We will suggest removing power from his/her home, and then using a battery powered radio we listen to see if the RFI continues.
-If after the power is shut off, the RFI continues, it is a pretty good bet it is not coming from the reporters home.
-If on the other hand the RFI ceases when the power is shut off, then it is a pretty good bet the RFI source is contained within the reporting persons home.
-This insures that the reporting person is not the cause of the RFI, as happens in many cases.
+The first thing we do is to ensure that the person making the RFI report is not unknowingly the source of the RFI.
+We will suggest removing power from his/her home and then, using a battery powered radio, we listen to see if the RFI continues.
+If, after the power is shut off, the RFI continues, it is a pretty good bet it is not coming from the reporter’s home.
+If, on the other hand, the RFI ceases when the power is shut off, then it is likely that the RFI source is contained within the reporting person’s home.
+This ensures that the reporting person is not the cause of the RFI, as happens in many cases.

 Assuming the reporting person wants to continue, the next step is to place RF monitoring equipment at the location where RFI is being experienced.
-The computer/receiver work together to capture the signal for later analyses.
-The signal analysis helps in several ways later:
+The computer/receiver work together to capture the signal for later analysis.
+The signal analysis helps in several ways:

 - Helps ID the signal type

-Should the person living at a location wish, we will assist in indicating that their location may be causing RFI by providing an outside listening service. i.e. if the person removes the source, we will let you know if we still hear what we believe to be RFI.
-This is not a scientific test, but in most cases it locates the source quite easily.
-In some cases it is not correct, but most of the time it is.
-For legal reasons we will not provide filters, nor will we enter a residence under any circumstances.
-Nor do we represent this as an overall test for all types of RFI.
-It is incumbant on the resident to test for RFI, we are simply providing a free service which may not show all RFI.
+Should the person living at a location wish, we will assist in determining that their location may be causing RFI by providing an outside listening service.
+If the person removes the source, we will let them know if we still hear what we believe to be RFI.
+This is not a scientific test but, in most cases, it locates the source quite easily.
+While sometimes it is not correct, most of the time it is.
+For legal reasons, we will not provide filters, nor will we enter a residence under any circumstances.
+We do not represent this as an overall test for all types of RFI and it is incumbent on the resident to test for RFI; we are simply providing a free service which may not show all RFI.

-We may contact the person living at a residence first, or we may contact the property owner of a residence first.
-We also may just send in a direct complaint to the FCC reporting a possible RFI violation, not contacting anyone.
-However, our goal is to solve the RFI problem at the local level if possible, but if necessary to escalate up to and including FCC involvement until the issue is resolved.
+We may first contact the person living at a residence, or we may contact the property owner of a residence.
+We also may send a direct complaint to the FCC reporting a possible RFI violation, not contacting anyone at the local level.
+Our goal is to solve the RFI problem locally if possible but, if necessary, escalate up to and including FCC involvement until the issue is resolved.

 Who is responsible for a solution to RFI?

 In most cases, the person creating the RFI is responsible.
-If for instance a person has an aquarium and the heater is generating RFI in excess of FCC limits, then the operator of the device is responsible for making sure that the device generating the RFI is operating within within FCC specifications as outlined in Part 15 and Part 18, of the FCC rules.
+If, for instance, a person has an aquarium and the heater is generating RFI in excess of FCC limits, the operator of the device is responsible for making sure that the device generating the RFI is operating within FCC specifications as outlined in Part 15 and Part 18 of the FCC rules.